 "Have you ever watched somebody shake a can of soda, and then get ready to crack open the top?
 You know it’s going to explode, but you don’t know when, or how bad it will be.
 That’s what it’s like living near a chemical plant.
 Except the consequences can be deadly.
 As a lifelong resident of Kanawha County, West Virginia — an area that has been home to dozens of industrial facilities making everything from pesticides to plastics — I know this uncertain feeling all too well."

 Data from Coalition to Prevent Chemical Disasters shows that chemical incidents such as fires, explosions and toxic releases happen every other day in the US.

 Louisville, Kentucky.
 Richmond, California.
 Charleston, West Virginia.
 Wilmington, Delaware.
 Houston, Texas.
 What do these communities have in common?
 They have all endured explosions, leaks and spills at chemical plants or chemical storage facilities that have threatened the health and safety of thousands or even millions of people nearby.
-But these cities are not alone; every day, millions of people live and work in the shadow of high-risk chemical plants that store and use extremely hazardous chemicals.
-In fact, 124 million people in this country live within three miles of a chemical facility that threatens their lives with a potential chemical disaster.
-For too long, chemical companies have escaped responsibility for protecting workers and local residents by blocking efforts to prevent these disasters before they happen.
+Who’s in Danger from chemical disasters?
+Our research shows that the people most at risk live in communities of color and low-income communities.